BU-NU-CLOUD-SP18/Cross-Layer-Tracing-in-Kubernetes/README.md

    From NGINX website:
    NGINX is a free, open-source, high-performance HTTP server and reverse proxy, as well as a proxy server.
 NGINX is known for its high performance, stability, rich feature set, simple configuration, and low resource consumption.

-## Vision & Goals
-We will implement end-to-end tracing for Kubernetes on the data-plane.
-This includes instrumenting one or more subsystems within the Kubernetes structure.
-As data-plane features become a part of the flow and behavior of an application, implementing trace points within them allows for a cross-layer, enabling a complex and deeper understanding of an application’s behavior.
-If issues come up in a distributed cluster operated by Kubernetes, tracing is an idea method to resolve said issues.

-## Scope & Features
-We will be instrumenting the services section of Kubernetes with trace points such that we will be able to get information about the behavior of the distributed system as a whole.
-Specifically we will focus on the data-plane portion of Kubernetes.
-The data-plane is the portion of commands which do not focus on the orchestration of deployment tasks, but rather focus on functionalities.

 ## User story
 ### MVP